yougaikei/JavaNote/README.md

-# JavaNote
+# Java Note

-##  ToUpdate
+##  To Update

 ### 2022-09-19

-Warehouse created and updated
+- Warehouse created and updated

 ### 2022-09-22

-Unit A-A ended, some notes are missing
+- Unit A-A ended, some notes are missing

+### 2022-10-04

+- Added JDBC content and improved some SQL content

+---

 ## Statement